to you by Clayton Perry, District 10

 us via this survey: Click

-to participate in survey.
+.
 I want to best represent District

 10, and I can't do that without knowing your opinions.